obsidian-html/obsidian-html.github.io/__src/vault_v4/Configurations/Modules/Copy Vault to Tempdirectory.md

 If you have a very large vault, it might make sense to disable this module.
 It is recommended to use version control on your vault, such as git, or to make a backup prior to running `obsidianhtml convert`, to be able to restore your vault if anything were to go wrong.

-## Notes
-This module always needs to be configured as [[Persistence|persistent]] to ensure the temporary directory object does not go out of scope prematurely.